jayyvis/mongojs-logger/README.md

 ###How it works
-Once you setup the log handler, than any db operation will invoke it with the details.
+Once you setup the log handler, than any db operation will invoke it with the necessary details to do logging.

 ```
 db.comments.find({postId: 250}, function(err, comments) {